loicteillard/colortextview/README.md

 ![Screenshot](./screenshot.png)

-This library used spannable strings to apply colors of the substring (no slow Html.fromHtml or other tricks/hacks)
+This library uses spannable strings to apply colors of the substring (no slow Html.fromHtml or other tricks/hacks)

 ### Installation